QuantEcon/lecture-source-jl/README.md

-# "Lectures in Quantitative Economics": Julia Version
+# "Quantitative Economics with Julia":

 ## About this Repository

-This is the source repository for the QuantEcon Julia-flavored [lectures](https://lectures.quantecon.org/jl).
+This is the source repository for [Quantitative Economics with Julia](https://lectures.quantecon.org/jl).
+These instructions required for authorig/editing the textbook and notebooks, and are not necessary for typical usage.

 See `LICENSE.md` for licensing and copyright information.